 Improvement action plans

 We may require the delegate to develop an improvement action plan designed to bring the delegate into compliance with performance standards.

 Delegates who do not achieve compliance within the established time frames may require continued oversight until they achieve compliance.

 Continued non-compliance or failure to perform may result in removing the delegate from the services.

 Notification of platform transitions or migrations

 During our initial review of a delegate’s operational capabilities, we also review the delegate’s information systems or transaction platforms to validate their ability to comply with our operational and regulatory requirements and connectivity standards.

 Therefore, we request the delegate provide at least 120 days advance written notice to their UnitedHealthcare delegation oversight representative and their UnitedHealthcare contract administrator or provider advocate of the intent to either:

+Make material changes in existing administrative platforms that might impact delegated functions.
 If you are unsure of what a material change is, contact your delegation oversight representative.

 Some changes may require pre-cutover evaluation and testing by the UnitedHealthcare delegation oversight team(s) to ensure continued compliance with all regulatory compliance and data sharing capabilities.